ElRapt/TheatralTroupe/README.md

 ## Installation and Environment Setup

 Before starting, make sure to have JDK 17 installed on your machine.
 This project is not compatible with Java 19.
-The project uses Git for version control and Gradle for build automation, following the precedent set in TP1.
+The project uses Git for version control and Gradle for build automation.

 ## Refactoring and Code Cleanup